 Singleplayer Backup

-- Close Hytale completely
+- Close Hytale completely.

 - Navigate to your saves folder: